Choose a color combination to give the most comfortable

 Items posted without approval will be removed.
 Approved items will be dated and initialed, posted and removed by staff.

-Displays, Art Exhibits, and Gallery Wall Policy
+Art Exhibits & Gallery Wall Policy

-Gallery space is available for exhibits of artwork particularly of local and regional.
+Gallery space is available for exhibits of artwork particularly of local and regional artists.
 Westlake Porter Public Library provides this space to feature art, as part of the library’s cultural mission.
 The library is a central community gathering place, and its easy public accessibility and numerous hours of operation make WPPL’s space an advantageous public venue.
 Having artwork in the library also enhances the library’s environment for patrons, and helps to promote both art and artists.
 While all artwork will be considered, this space is not provided for commercial, nor for specifically religious or political purposes.
 Westlake Porter Public Library makes the final decision on the content and arrangement of all Gallery Exhibits accepted.

 Other selection guidelines for exhibits include:

 In return for the opportunity to exhibit at the library, WPPL requests a commission of 20% for any artwork sold.
-The commission on any artwork sold will be placed into a fund to purchase a collection of artwork for the library.

 WPPL assumes no liability for items installed, displayed or exhibited.
 The library does not insure exhibits.